Begonia coccinea Hook.

 Color: Coral red

-Begonia coccinea is a herbaceous, evergreen perennial up to 3.3 feet (1 m) tall, with only a few bamboo-like stems.
-The leaves are leathery, obliquely oblong to ovate up to 6 inches (15 cm) long and up to 3 inches (7.5 cm) wide with slightly toothed, undulate edges.
-Leaf surface is grass green tinged at the edges with red above and dull red bellow.
-The flowers are irregular, unisexuate and in axillary, pendulous cymes with red peduncles.
-The waxy, coral red flowers flowers are up to 0.4 inch (1 cm) wide and appear in large, drooping clusters on red stalks from early summer to mid-autumn.
+Begonia coccinea is a herbaceous evergreen perennial with only a few bamboo-like stems.
+It grows up to 3.3 feet (1 m) tall.
+Leaves are leathery, obliquely oblong to ovate, up to 6 inches (15 cm) long and up to 3 inches (7.5 cm) wide, with slightly toothed, undulate edges.
+The leaf surface is grass green-tinged at the edges with red above and dull red below.
+Flowers are irregular, unisexual, and appear in axillary pendulous cymes with red peduncles from early summer to mid-fall.
+They are waxy, coral red, and up to 0.4 inches (1 cm) wide.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).